bjarn/jale/README.md

 - [drush](https://github.com/drush-ops/drush-launcher)*

 ## Migrating from...?
 Are you migrating from Valet or Valet+?
-Hold on!
-We'll have a migration guide ready for you soon.
+Check out the following [wiki](https://github.com/bjarn/jale/wiki/Migrate).